Zoltu/augur-helpers/README.md

 npm run serve
 ```

-No bundler, pure ES2020 modules loaded directly into the browser.
-It uses es-module-shims for import map support (not yet implemented in any browsers) but otherwise doesn't use any special loaders, bundlers, file servers, etc.  Hosting is done via a static file server, you could use any static file server you wanted but I chose http-server because it is small and simple.

-The one caveat with this project is the vendoring of dependencies.
+One caveat with this project is the vendoring of dependencies.
 To add a runtime dependency:
 1. open `build/vendor.ts`
 1. create an entry in the array
 1. specify the dependency package name